Hanna-Gao/HPML-project/README.md

 ## Results
 1. Data Augmentation:
 2. Dataloading optimization:
-   The dataloading time decreases consistently as the number of workers increases.
+   * The dataloading time decreases consistently as the number of workers increases.
 We will use 8 number of workers for further optimizations, which is the maximum number of workers available as we are using 8 CPU.\
    <img src="./plots/NumWorkersvsTime.png">

 3. Hyperparameter Tuning:
-   The optimal configuration is:
+   * The optimal configuration is:
    <img src="./plots/HPconfig.png">

-   AFter retraining the model with optimal set of parameters, the accuracy of both training and validation set increases.
+   * After retraining the model with optimal set of parameters, the accuracy of both training and validation set increases.
    <img src="./plots/HPaccuracy.png">
    Link to Weights and Biase Project: https://wandb.ai/6998/6998-proj2?workspace=user-qg2205

 4. Quantization:
-   From the table, quantization is not an effective optimization technique for this model.
+   * From the table, quantization is not an effective optimization technique for this model.
    <img src="./plots/quanAccuracy.png">

 ## Reference